 Pressurised lanterns provide clear, bright and relatively white light.
 They represent the technological pinnacle of liquid or gas fuelled lighting and if I was receiving surgery in a remote field hospital I would be very grateful for that technology.

 A ring of lower powered lighting, such as traditional hurricane lanterns, placed around the edge of the fire circle extends that pool of light considerably without significantly disturbing that dark adaptation.
 A few lamps extending further into the camp, nearer to people's tents, provides orientation and normally enough light to navigate trip hazards such as guy lines.
+They also add wonderfully to the atmosphere.

 People that require a bit more illumination can always carry a hurricane lantern or similar with them but because it is nowhere near as bright as a pressure lamp it won't dazzle everyone else in the camp.

 So it is clear that a simple choice has to be made between bright and low lighting.
-Either we flood the whole area with light and people have to carry lanterns or torches with them as they move around or we adopt the low light approach.
+Either we flood the whole area with light and people have to carry lanterns or torches with them as they move around or we adopt the lower light approach.

 Shining bright lights around in amongst low light camp illumination disrupts everyone's dark eye adaptation to the point that the less powerful lamps cease to be of much use.